Harshit-Raj-14/Learnelo/README.md

 4 Run the backend
 > npm run start

+Backend listens on localhost:3000

+Hence both of the projects cna also run independently.

 5 Come out of the backend folder and go to the frontend folder
 > cd Learnelo---frontend-main